brutopolis/bruter/README.md

 # Types

-  bruter essentially has 4 types of data:
+  BRUTER essentially has 4 types of data:
   - `any`, a integer, or a native function or anything;
   - `number`, a floating point number, float or double;
   - `string`, a string pointer;